 In 2010, the U.S. Department of the Treasury created the Hardest Hit Fund to provide targeted aid to homeowners in those states most affected by the housing market crash.
 As part of this program, Oregon received over $220 million to provide assistance to struggling homeowners.
+Additional funding was approved in 2016.
 Read on to learn about the different types of help available through Oregon’s Hardest Hit Fund program, called the Oregon Homeownership Stabilization Initiative (OHSI), and find out if you may be eligible for assistance.
 (To learn more about the Hardest Hit Fund and the various state programs funded by it, visit our Hardest Hit Fund topic page.)

 The Oregon Homeownership Stabilization Initiative (OHSI)

 OHSI has several programs to assist Oregon homeowners.
 The programs are:

 - The Loan Refinancing Assistance Pilot Project (LRAPP), which assists underwater homeowners refinance their loan.

 - The Rebuilding American Homeownership Assistance Pilot Program (RAHAPP), which also provides an opportunity for underwater homeowners to refinance their mortgage.